-Sophia university requires all students to have a guarantor.
+Sophia University requires all students to have a guarantor.
 Sophia University sends important notices regarding academic affairs and school newsletters to the guarantor's address, or may contact the guarantor in the case of an emergency.
+Please note that some of the notices may not be sent to a guarantor living abroad.